-- This adjustment can be made to (Quilting stippling stitch), decorative stitches, decorative satin stitches, satin stitches and cross stitch stitches.
-For details on the built-in stitch patterns, refer to "Stitch Chart" on page 33. - Turn the stitch pattern selection dial to select († (--). - Attach monogramming foot "N" and sew the stitch pattern.
+- This adjustment can be made to a (Quilting stippling stitch), decorative stitches, decorative satin stitches, satin stitches and cross stitch stitches.
+For details on the built-in stitch patterns, refer to "Stitch Chart" on page 33. - A

+Turn the stitch pattern selection dial to select ( [ (--).

+Attach monogramming foot "N" and sew the stitch pattern.

-- Be sure to use monogramming foot "N".
-Adjustments may not be made correctly with any other presser foot. - Compare the finished stitch pattern to the illustration of the correct stitch pattern below.
+• Be sure to use monogramming foot "N".
+Adjustments may not be made correctly with any other presser foot.